appcelerator-archive/titanium-code-processor/README.md

 				}
 			}
 		},
-		"ti-api-usage-finder": {
+		{
+			"name": "ti-api-usage-finder",
 			"path": "path/to/ti-api-usage-finder",
 			"options": {}
 		},
+		{
-		"ti-api-platform-validator": {
+			"name": "ti-api-platform-validator": {
 			"path": "path/to/ti-api-platform-validator",
 			"options": {
 				"platform": "iphone"
 			}
 		},
-		"unknown-ambiguous-visualizer": {
+		{
+			"name": "unknown-ambiguous-visualizer",
 			"path": "path/to/unknown-ambiguous-visualizer",
 			"options": {
 				"outputDirectory": "path/to/output/dir",
 				"timestampOutputDirectory": false
 			}
 		}
+	]
 }
-}
 ```

 ## Running as part of the Titanium CLI

-**Note:** This information is outdated and will only work with the version of the code processor that shipped with SDK 3.0
+**Note:** This information is outdated and will only work with the version 0.1.x, the code processor that shipped with SDK 3.0

 The code processor is integrated as a build step in the CLI.
 To enable it, add
 the following to your tiapp.xml: